amithgeorge/AlmaLinux-WSL2/README.md

 ## Installation

-1. Download the latest release.
-(Not yet published.
-Need to figure out how to release).
+1. Download the zip from the [latest release](https://github.com/amithgeorge/AlmaLinux-WSL2/releases/latest).
 2. Extract the zip to the installation folder.
 Eg `C:\WSL2 Distros\Alma-8`
 3. Execute the file `Alma-8.exe`.
 This will install and register Alma with WSL2.
 4. Execute the file again to enter the distribution.
 The default user will be `root`.